wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP.md

-# Spring School Bioinformatics and Population Genomics 2016 - Leukerbad
+Spring School Bioinformatics and Population Genomics 2016 - Leukerbad
 ---------------------------------------

 # Practical: RNA-seq analysis for population genomics

-Julien Roux
+Julien Roux, version 1, May 2016

 ## Schedule
-* Wednesday 1 June, 16:45 to 17:45: from raw sequencing data to transcript expression levels.
+* **Wednesday 1 June, 16:45 to 17:45: from raw sequencing data to transcript expression levels.**
 * Thursday 2 June, 13:45 to 15:30: gene-level clustering and differential expression analysis.

 ## Introduction